casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Checking a Token's Fungibility

-The following command will invoke the `is_non_fungible` entry point of your instance of CEP-85, returning a boolean value.
+The following command will invoke the `is_non_fungible` entrypoint of your instance of CEP-85, returning a boolean value.

 ```json